 Missing the Pearsons?
 I got you.

-With This Is Us coming to an end after Season 6, fans will soon face a TV season without the Pearsons or one of the most reliably emotionally cathartic hours on television.
+With This Is Us now at an official end after Season 6, fans are facing future TV seasons without the Pearsons or one of the most reliably emotionally cathartic hours on television.
 This Is Us' emoji on the Twitter hashtag was a tissue box for a good reason; the show's ability to pluck at heartstrings was unparalleled.
 But fans shouldn't fear that the television landscape will now become a dry-eyed wasteland of unfeeling.
 With the proliferation of streaming services, there are plenty of shows like This Is Us to stream if you're in desperate need of more crying sessions.

 But the trick to This Is Us is that, despite its emotional ups and downs, not every episode is an absolute sobfest.
 For every loss, there is a win; for every heartbreak, the family comes out stronger.
-Even as the series makes us cry, it also gives us hope, either in our hearts or, in the case of the Pearsons, another beginning of a new generation.
+Even as the series made fans cry, it also gave them hope, either in their hearts or, in the case of the Pearsons, another beginning of a new generation.

 With that winning formula in mind, these selections below are the right balance between heartwarming and tragic that you can watch from the comfort of your beds.
 So, throw on your comfy pants, get the popcorn ready, and check your tissue supply — it's time to cry.